supposedly/nutshell/README.md

 symmetries: rotate4reflect
 ```

-Additionally, the `symmetries` directive can be used multiple times within a file, allowing the writer to switch symmetries
+Lastly, the `symmetries` directive can be used multiple times within a file, allowing the writer to switch symmetries
 partway through a rule.
 During transpilation, differently-symmetried transitions will be expanded into the "lowest"
 (least-expressive) Golly symmetry type specified overall.
+(There is also, unlike in Golly, no enforced ordering of
+the `neighborhood` and `symmetries` directives; either can come before the other.)

 ### Transitions
 Semicolons are allowed alongside commas to separate different terms, and as a visual aid their use as a "final" separator